 2000trees Festival returns for a 11th year with an early entry night and will open on Thursday 6th and run until Saturday 8h July 2017 at Upcote Farm, Withington, Cheltenham, in Gloucestershire.

-Acts confirmed so far include Slaves, Nothing but Thieves, Lower than Atlantis, Frank Carter & The Rattlesnakes, Mallory Knox, The Front Bottoms, The Wonder Years, The Menzingers, Honeyblood, Beach Slang, Jamie Lenman, Pulled Apart by Horses, Skinny Lister, Young Guns and many more.
+Acts confirmed include Slaves, Nothing but Thieves, Lower than Atlantis, Frank Carter & The Rattlesnakes, Mallory Knox, The Front Bottoms, The Xcerts, The Wonder Years, The Menzingers, Honeyblood, Beach Slang, Jamie Lenman, Pulled Apart by Horses, Skinny Lister, Young Guns and many more.

-For the details so far including day splits please see the line-up page.
+For the details so far including day and stage splits please see the line-up page.

 More than 100 live acts will entertain thousands of music fans with music on four stages, plus comedy, DJs, headphone discos, quality and value food & drink, children's entertainment and a trader village.